cul-it/hfs2dfxml/README.md

 # hfs2dfxml
-Utility to parse hfsutils output and produce DFXML for HFS-formatted disk images
+Utility to parse hfsutils output and produce DFXML for HFS-formatted disk images This script is still in development.
+If you encounter an error or unexpected results, please file an issue on GitHub, or use the contact information below.

 ## System Requirements:
 * `hfsutils` (http://www.mars.org/home/rob/proj/hfs; or installed via your distribution's package manager)